gmu-gd/web22-spring/syllabus/index.md

 * Care about yourself & your work, your classmates & their work, and this class.

 ### Grading
 Grades will be based on engagement (25%), exercises (25%), and projects (50%).

 #### engagement (25%)
-This percentage will be based on your engagement in the class which is explained on previous page but will include attendance, discussion, critiques, and overall participation.
+This percentage will be based on your engagement in the class which is explained above but will include attendance, discussion, critiques, and overall participation.
 Be engaged in this course and its content throughout the semester and this should be an easy 25%.

 #### exercises (25%)
 The exercises are graded using one of two basic rubrics shown in the PDF version of the syllabus.
 The rubric that is used depends on whether it was a coding or design exercise and include your ability to follow the instructions of the exercise and your ability to submit it on time.
 The exercises are meant to be quicker, skill building tasks that improve your coding and design knowledge.